Glossary and Acronyms

 - It's an acrynym though I don't like to write it all in uppercase (it screams too loudly).

-It's software and
+It's software and images on cds and

 An amusing alternate